 - How to Create a Financial Management Manual From Scratch

-I’ve included all the things I’d put in my federal grant documentation if I was starting all over to re-invent the wheel from scratch. 🙂
+We’ve included everything we’d put in my federal grant documentation if we were starting to reinvent the wheel from scratch. 🙂

 Ready to Improve Your Grant Management?